Most of the real transactional processes on the QuickBooks Sync List are handled in the Options button. Each of the tabs is detailed below.

 There you have it.
 Your inventory types have now been changed in iPoint AND QuickBooks.

-To adjust a single item, go to Items module > Item Details > Compare button.
+To adjust a single item, go to the Items module > Item Details > Compare button.
 On the popover window, there is a button: Convert QB Item to non-inventory.
 Clicking this button takes care of all the steps above for a single item.